Notices

 These are dates upon which we should try to be in Church (sadly, many of us do not always have this choice).

 These are days upon which the Divine Liturgy should be served at All Saints.
-Servers, singers, helpers- please do whatever you're able.
+Servers, singers, helpers- please do what you're able.

 14th SEPTEMBER -- EXALTATION OF THE HOLY CROSS